Reporters

 Under-Reported Stories

-Child death and its implications are a significant, but invisible public health problem.
-Despite the high prevalence, with some estimates reaching 18 percent of parents by age 80, this issue is not included in the nation’s discourse on family health, stability and wellbeing.
+Child death and its implications are a significant but invisible public health problem.
+Despite the high prevalence, with some estimates reaching 18 percent of parents by age 80, this issue is not included in the nation’s discourse on family health, stability, and well-being.

 Sibling loss, at any age, is poorly understood.
 In a recent population-based study, “sibling death in childhood was associated with a 71 percent increased all-cause mortality risk among bereaved persons.”
 Evidence in adolescent bereavement states “the effects of bereavement are severe, and unresolved bereavement has been linked to agitated depression, chronic illness, enduring and intense clinical reactions, such as guilt, and significant disturbances in self-esteem, job and school performance, and interpersonal relationships.”
 But despite this evidence, sibling death is not considered a risk factor in the Adverse Child Experiences risk assessment.